hamzasaleem2/1app5stacks-convex/convex-version/README.md

 2. Pop up the functions runner (labled `Fn`).

-3. Run the `pokemon:initDatabase` function.
+3. Run the `pokemon:initDatabase` function, no arguments required.